KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 };
 ```

-As mentioned before, two of these pipes will be called a `column`.
-Here we make another struct which uses the `struct pipe`.
-One is `top_pipe`, another one is `bottom_pipe`.
-Again, we have the `destroy` function, but this time the `destroy` function also has an entity parameter which will be the `column` entity itself.
+Two of these pipes together are called a `column`.

+Make another struct which uses the `struct pipe`.

+In this struct, one instance of the `pipe` is the `top_pipe`, the other is the `bottom_pipe`.

+Call the `destroy` function again, but this time the `destroy` function also has an entity parameter which will be the `column` entity itself.

 ```
 // Column is made of two pipes